-The author has an occasional habit of presenting cliched images and then trying to excuse them with lines like "He was right out of central casting," or "It was like a scene from The Godfather," which only remind the reader that they've seen such things before.
+The author has an occasional habit of presenting cliched images and then trying to excuse them with lines like “He was right out of central casting,” or “It was like a scene from The Godfather,” which only remind readers that they’ve seen such things before.
 Also off-putting is his tendency to write sentences in Spanish and then translate them into English.
 Why not settle on one or the other?
-Offering further evidence of indecisiveness, it sometimes seems that Caputo can't decide if he wants to be a literary novelist or a commercial thriller writer; his books contain somewhat uneasy, if admittedly entertaining, combinations of both.
+Offering further evidence of indecisiveness, it sometimes seems that Caputo can’t decide if he wants to be a literary novelist or a commercial thriller writer; his books contain somewhat uneasy, if admittedly entertaining, combinations of both.

 By the end of Some Rise by Sin, however, we know that we’re in the hands of a masterful craftsman and sympathetic observer of human suffering, as well as a journalist who has done the hard reporting that allows him to tell such rich and well informed stories.